Christian Darnton: Career and composition

 In July 1940 Darnton's book You and Music was published as one of the new sixpenny Pelican series of mass-market non-fiction paperbacks aimed at general readers (it is No 68).
 Reviews were generally positive until Percy Scholes (in a May 1941 Musical Times essay) catalogued so many serious and obvious errors (such as “Binary form may be represented by A.B.A.”) that he presented the work as an elaborate joke to trap unwary reviewers.
 Perhaps the most interesting part of the book, beyond the non-technical explanations of music history, theory, form and orchestration, is the criticisms it contains of modern music.
 For instance, Darnton challenges the term "English Musical Renaissance", feeling England had produced "no composer of international consequence" in that period.

 Darnton joined the Communist Party of Great Britain in 1941.
 His Communist views led to an abrupt simplification of his musical language as he searched for a more popular, accessible style, but his views may have later hurt his popularity and led to his becoming relatively obscure.
 The BBC would not broadcast his 1942 cantata Ballad of Freedom (words by Randall Swingler) for reasons of national security.
 But the overture Stalingrad chimed well enough with the country's sympathies at the time, and received its premiere at the Royal Albert Hall in March 1943.
 For a few years towards the end of the war Darnton scored a series of patriotic documentary films for the war effort, such as A Harbour Goes to France, produced by the Ministry of Information in 1944, later the basis of the orchestral suite Atlantic.

 After the war, Darnton's works included the cantata Jet Pilot and the opera Fantasy Fair, both examples of his more populist style.
 But disillusioned by his lack of recognition he turned his back on composition from the mid-1950s for two decades.
 Then came a remarkable renewal (and the return of his dissonant, avant garde style) including the Concerto for Orchestra (1970–73), the String Quartet No 4 (1973) and the Symphony No 4 (1975–8), which had its premiere in September 1981, six months after the composer's death.

-Very few recordings have been issued.
+Very few recordings of his works have been issued.
 Peter Donohoe is the soloist on the Concertino for Piano in C major (1948), accompanied by the strings of the Northern Sinfonia.
 Other than that there are private recordings of the radio broadcasts of the Concerto for Orchestra and the Symphony No 4.